WiIIiam278/HSLDataConverter/README.md

 [![](https://jitpack.io/v/net.william278/HSLDataConverter.svg)](https://jitpack.io/#net.william278/HSLDataConverter)

-A simple library to convert serialized legacy HuskSync (v1.x) data into Spigot API data.
+A simple library to convert serialized legacy HuskSync (v1.x) data into a portable format for import into other formats.

 This library is only for use in upgrading or converting HuskSync v1.x data in a portable manner and is utilised in HuskSync v2.x for data migration.